Type XIV submarine: Operation

 Due to its large size, the Type XIV could resupply other boats with 613 t of fuel, 13 t of motor oil, four torpedoes, and fresh food that was preserved in refrigerator units.
 In addition, the boats were equipped with a small bakery in order to provide the luxury of fresh bread for crews being resupplied.
 The Type XIV also had a doctor and medical facility for injured sailors, and even had a two-man brig to imprison sailors awaiting discipline back at home.
 Type IXC boats otherwise only carried 12 weeks of food supplies, and Type VIIC U-boat carried about 114 tons of diesel fuel.

 Cargo was transported by means of a 6 m inflatable boat and portable cranes.
-The flat main deck with cargo hatches and davits was designed in theory to facilitate the transfer of bulk supplies, however its low freeboard made this work extremely hazardous in typical North Atlantic swells that made the deck awash, so often supplies had to be hand-lifted through the smaller but dryer conning tower hatches to avoid flooding the boat.
+The flat main deck with cargo hatches and davits was designed in theory to facilitate the transfer of bulk supplies, however its low freeboard made this work extremely hazardous in typical North Atlantic swells that made the deck awash, so often supplies had to be hand-lifted through the smaller but drier conning tower hatches to avoid flooding the boat.
 Resupply and refueling operations often took hours, putting both the milk cow and the submarine it was servicing at risk.

 If the Germans came under Allied attack during a resupply operation, the milk cow would dive first while the attack submarine might fight it out on the surface for a while, as the Type XIV's bulk and flat deck made it slower to maneuver and submerge, although it could dive deeper than Type VIICs or IX.
 The Type XIV had no torpedo tubes or deck guns, only defensive armament of anti-aircraft guns.

-The milk cows operated 300–400 mi off the North American mainland in the so-called mid-Atlantic gap, far enough from Allied anti-submarine patrols and aircraft while still close enough to provide logistical support to U-boats.
+The milk cows operated 300–400 mi off the North American mainland in the so-called mid-Atlantic gap, far enough from Allied anti-submarine patrols and land-based aircraft while still close enough to provide logistical support to U-boats.
 In 1942, the milk cows enabled Type VIIC boats to remain on station for a couple more weeks off of the American coast during the "Second Happy Time" raids of the Battle of the Atlantic.

 The milk cows were priority targets for Allied forces, as sinking one milk cow would effectively curtail the patrols of a dozen attack U-boats and force them to return home for supplies.
 Ultra intercepts provided information concerning sailing and routing of the milk cows.
 This intelligence, coupled with improved Allied radar, air coverage, and hunter-killer groups in the North Atlantic, eliminated most of the milk cows during 1943 including four lost in the month of July alone.
 By the end of the war all ten had been sunk.
 Milk cow duty was especially hazardous; 289 sailors were killed out of an estimated complement of 530–576 men.